CAN PUPPIES EAT ADULT DOG FOOD?

-Here’s another way to think about it.
-Your puppy is building the bones, teeth, organs, etc. that he’ll need for a lifetime, so you want them to be the best they can be.
+When can puppies start eating dog food?
+Generally, puppies begin to transition to adult food when they have reached maturity for their breed size.
+But this varies widely.
+It’s important to not rush to feed a puppy adult food since he is building the bones, teeth, organs, etc. This early growth is something he’ll need for a lifetime, so you want them to be the best they can be.
 As with anything else, it usually requires greater resources to build something than to maintain it.
 So if you’re feeding your puppy an adult maintenance dog food, he may not be getting all of the essential nutrients he needs in these crucial, early months.

 The Association of American Feed Control Officials (AAFCO) establishes dog food guidelines, and in order for a dog food to be sold in stores as “complete and balanced,” it must meet AAFCO’s nutritional profile standards.
 There are two dog food nutrient profiles that you should be aware of when choosing food for your puppy.
 One is “growth and reproduction” (which is the designation for a food formulated for puppies and pregnant or nursing dogs).
 The other is “adult maintenance” (which means that it’s formulated for adult dogs).
 Look at the label to ensure that you are buying a food that is right for your dog’s life stage.